-Employees are immediately covered by Paid Leave and WA Cares Fund upon the reopening, renegotiation, or expiration of a CBA.
-When this occurs, begin withholding premiums from these employees, or choose to pay some or all of the premium on their behalf.
+Employees are immediately covered by Paid Leave and WA Cares upon the reopening, renegotiation, or expiration of a CBA.
+When this occurs, employers will begin withholding premiums from these employees or choose to pay some or all of the premium on their behalf.
 Additionally, begin including covered employees in your quarterly reporting.

-Do not withhold WA Cares Fund premiums from employees covered by a collective bargaining agreement that was in effect before October 19, 2017, unless and until the agreement expires, is reopened, or renegotiated.
+Do not withhold WA Cares premiums from employees covered by a collective bargaining agreement that was in effect before October 19, 2017, unless and until the agreement expires, is reopened, or renegotiated.

-Additional information will be provided about premium withholding and quarterly reporting for these employees.
 For more information on CBA-covered employees, visit paidleave.wa.gov/cba.